IonutBajescu/sylar/README.md

 Then why do people bother to install them?
 The truth hides behind finding common breaches and identifying areas that are a common target for intruders.

 Sylar is like a video camera for your website, but better - it only records the requests that look like might harm your website.
-It doesn't block them neither remove the harmful characters - its only job is to show you areas of the website that are commonly tried to be breached by hackers .
+It doesn't block them nor remove the harmful characters - its only job is to show you areas of the website that are commonly tried to be breached by hackers .

 Under the hood, it digests PSR-7 Requests and logs everything into PSR-3 Loggers, it follows BDD and the code is formatted based on the PSR-2 standard.